BlaineDev/431-2020/classes/postclass/README.md

 On or around 2020-12-15, I will edit [the post-class webpage](https://github.com/THOMASELOVE/431-2020/tree/master/classes/postclass) to include detailed suggestions for the break.
 You’ll also get your grade in 431 at about that time.
     - I’ll email a link to everyone in the 431 class when it’s available with my thoughts on 432, on building a website and other tools to be a modern scientist, and on some related issues, regardless of whether or not they've signed up for 432.

+# Things to Do Over the Break

+## Books I Encourage You To Browse

+- [Fundamentals of Data Visualization](https://clauswilke.com/dataviz/) by Claus O. Wilke
+- [Statistics Done Wrong](https://www.statisticsdonewrong.com/index.html) (the woefully complete guide) by Alex Reinhart

 # About 432

 1. Don’t panic.
 Nothing is mandatory before 2021-02-01 for 432, other than obtaining a book or two and registering for the course (no, you cannot audit.)